 GTM moved into a new 32,000 square foot facility on McCall Road.

 The company developed a semi-permanent cushion seat for K-State Athletics.
-GTM then further developed the idea and patented it.
+They then further developed the idea and patented it.

-GTM expanded the building another 5,000 square feet as its high school division continued to grow 30-40 percent annually.
+The building was expanded another 5,000 square feet as its high school division continued to grow 30-40 percent annually.

-As a response to 9/11, GTM launched a "flag tee" project and marketed it to every school in the U.S., resulting in a donation of over $175,000 for the victims and families.
+As a response to 9/11, they launched a "flag tee" project and marketed it to every school in the U.S., resulting in a donation of over $175,000 for the victims and families.

-Stasyx custom programming was implemented, giving GTM the opportunity to automate warehouse inventory, streamline production, and provide outstanding customer relationship management.
+Stasyx custom programming was implemented, giving us the opportunity to automate warehouse inventory, streamline production, and provide outstanding customer relationship management.

 GTM decided to merge its various sales divisions together into "“GTM Custom" in order to focus more on the high school teams and related markets.